spindle-studios/react-spindle/README.md

 > [!IMPORTANT]
-> This package is built for personal use, whilst it's available publicly its primary goal is to combine some personal project code into one repository for reusability purposes.
-If there's any issues please bare with me.
+> This package is built for personal use, whilst it's available to use by others its primary goal is to combine some personal project code into one repository for reusability purposes.

 ### 👋🏽 About

-`react-otio` provides a collection of React components and hooks styled with Tailwind.
-Initially a clone of [Shadcn](https://github.com/shadcn-ui/ui), but changed a little over time with slightly different functionalties and an addition of common hooks.
+`react-otio` provides a collection of React components and hooks styled with Tailwind and heavily based on [Shadcn](https://github.com/shadcn-ui/ui).

 ### 🔗 Peer Dependencies